 Monocrystalline silicon cells are made of single silicon crystals, whereas Polycrystalline silicon cells are made up of many.

 Then there are innovations like Tesla’s solar roof tiles that have earthier tones.
 They’ve achieved this with a new solar cell colourisation technique that could end up fading out the need for blue panels altogether.

 Looking for blue or black solar panels for your home?
-Get in touch with our friendly team online or call us on 1800 270 963 for an obligation-free quote today.
+Get in touch with our Brisbane solar panel installers or call us on 1800 270 963 for an obligation-free quote today.